Federated k-Means over Networks: Problem Formulation

 From now on, we assume that the links $\edges$ are such that the resulting undirected graph $\graph = \pair{\firstnatural{\nrnodes}}{\edges}$ is connected.
-In this case, enforcing a vanishing GTV \eqref{equ-def_gtv} implies that each device $\nodeidx \in \firstnatural{\nrnodes}$ carries the same set of local cluster centroids.
-Thus, by enforcing a vanishing GTV \eqref{equ-def_gtv}, the centralized $k$-means problem \eqref{equ_def_kmeans} can be rewritten as
+In this case, enforcing a vanishing generalized total variation (GTV) \eqref{equ-def_gtv} implies that each device $\nodeidx \in \firstnatural{\nrnodes}$ carries the same set of local cluster centroids.
+Thus, by enforcing a vanishing generalized total variation (GTV) \eqref{equ-def_gtv}, the centralized $k$-means problem \eqref{equ_def_kmeans} can be rewritten as

 Here, we used the local loss function